juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

 ### 4.- Just clone the repo <a href = "https://github.com/autorope/donkeycar">Donkeycar Python Code</a>

 ### 5.- <a href = "https://docs.donkeycar.com/guide/create_application/">Create your car application</a>

+In the image downloaded from Docker Hub, there were 3 cars already created.<br />

 * Steps: